 - Dr Kris Valaydon, Founding Editor Island Studies

-Once the journal is fully established an application will be made to one of a number of international standards organisations.
+Once the journal is fully established an application will be made to one of a number of international standards organizations.
 This cannot be done until a suitable track record can be demonstrated.
 To provide an example of what is required, reference is made below to the Norwegian Register for Scientific Journal, Series and Publishers.

 Criteria for inclusion of new scientific publication channels